Aloso/fastjade/README.md

   * Javascript-like constructs (`if/else`, `unless`, `each`, `case`) don't work, but can be realized with actual javascript
   * `extends`, `block`, `mixin` and `include` is not supported yet, but I will add it very soon.
-  * Tag names can't be omitted when a class or id is specified: `#some-id`
   * Security issue?
 In javascript sections, the user has access to some local variables of the template engine.
   * The variable name `_` can't be used.
   * fastjade behaves differently than jade when indentation is imperfect: